worldbank/Data-Science-for-Evaluation/docs/index.md

 ## Data Science for Evaluation
-This page houses learning materials from *Introduction to Data Science for Evaluation*, a course offered by the Development Economics Analytics and Tools (DECAT) Unit as part of Independent Evaluation Group (IEG) Learning Days in March 2021.
+This page hosts the learning materials from the Introduction to Data Science for Evaluation seminar that was co-designed by the Development Economics Analytics and Tools (DECAT) Unit as part of Independent Evaluation Group (IEG) Learning Days in March 2021.
+These presentations and collateral resources are curated to support the IEG seminar and are not intended to reflect official World Bank evaluation approaches and methods.

 ### 1. Big Data: State of Play
 Use of big data in measuring development impact